Friends of Upton Hill

 They took all the trees/ Put 'em in a tree museum/ And they charged the people/ A dollar and a half just to see 'em/ Don't it always seem to go/ That you don't know what you've got/ Till it's gone/ They paved paradise/ And put up a parking lot. - Joni Mitchell, Big Yellow Taxi, 1969

 Friends of Upton Hill believe parks are for parkland not for bigger parking lots.
-NOVA Parks' "improvement" plan for Upton Hill Regional Park still needs improvement.
-The cost has ballooned from $3 million to almost $4 million over the last year.
-The plan will add over 26,000 square feet of new asphalt for expanded parking, remove mature trees and reduce greenspace.
+NOVA Parks' "improvement" plan for Upton Hill Regional Park added some 26,000 square feet of new asphalt for expanded parking, removed mature trees and reduced greenspace.
+The construction has caused severe water and sediment runoff right next to an ecologically sensitive RPA in the park.
+The cost ballooned from $3 million to almost $4 million.

 NOVA Parks should focus on restoring the forest, removing trash and invasives, and improving maintenance of the existing facilities -- the water-park, miniature golf, batting cage, playground and picnic pavilion -- to make for a more pleasant and attractive park experience.